Action Group (Nigeria): Ideology

 In 1951, the Action Group's ideology was lack of coherence due to the diversity of members.
 The party promised educational improvements for liberating the Yoruba society from slavery, economic exploitation, and ignorance.
 Action Group adopted Democratic socialism as its official ideology and defended Federalism as the better form of government in Nigeria in 1959.
 Members of Action Group also defended the Welfare State due to the belief that it would mitigate poverty, ignorance, and disease.

-The Unity Party of Nigeria in the Second Republic.